Computer-Engineering-UdL/JointProject/.github/CONTRIBUTING.md

 <--
 ### 3. Prettier

-This project aloso uses the [Prettier](https://prettier.io/) linter to check the code style.
+This project also uses the [Prettier](https://prettier.io/) linter to check the code style.
 This means that every pull request should pass the Prettier checks in order to be merged.

 In order to check the code style, run the following command: